-GRED 558 - @Literacy I: Methods - Childhood (3) This course is designed for the elementary pre-service teacher who will be responsible for teaching literacy in grades 1-6.
+GRED 558 Literacy I: Methods-Childhood (3) This course is designed for the elementary pre-service teacher who will be responsible for teaching literacy in grades 1-6.
 It is assumed that persons enrolled in this course know little or nothing about the theories of reading and other literacy skills development.
-With this assumption in mind, this course will be geared to teaching preservice teachers the "whys" and "hows" of teaching reading, writing, listening, and speaking to children.
-Summer, Fall and Spring.
+With this assumption in mind, this course will be geared to teaching pre-service teachers the "whys" and "hows" of teaching reading, writing, listening, and speaking to children.
+Offered summer, fall and spring.

-GRED 559 - @Literacy II: Methods - Childhood (3) This course is designed to help preservice teachers understand and define the various components of a "balanced" literacy program for children in grades 1-6.
-Using quality children's literature, pre-service teachers will be expected to design and implement balanced literacy instruction in a classroom setting.
+GRED 559 Literacy II: Methods-Childhood (3) This course is designed to help pre-service teachers understand and define the various components of a "balanced" literacy program for children in grades 1-6.
+Using quality children's literature, preservice teachers will be expected to design and implement balanced literacy instruction in a classroom setting.
 Pre-service teachers will also be expected to use various forms of assessment to measure the success of their instruction as well as individual progress in literacy development.
-Fall and Spring.
+Offered fall and spring.